-- 1. adult health nursing with tracks in the primary care of chronically ill adults or the care of the acutely ill;
+- 1. adult health nursing with tracks in the primary care of chronically ill adults;

 - 2. community health nursing;

 - 3. psychiatric/mental health nursing;

 - 4. family health nursing;

-- 5. women's health; and
+- 5. women's health;

-- parent-child nursing with the tracks in primary or acute care nursing of children, and neonatal programs.
+- parent-child nursing with the tracks in primary or acute care nursing of children, and neonatal programs; and

+- 7. the nurse educator program.